Racing on the Highway - Florida Statute 316.191 | West Palm Beach Criminal Defense Lawyer

 A third conviction within 5 years of the second conviction is punishable as a first-degree misdemeanor.
 The conviction will result in a minimum mandatory fine of $2,000 up to $5,000 and a 4 year driver’s license suspension.

-If you have been arrested and charged with this crime in West Palm Beach, call us today to schedule a free 15 minute case strategy with one of our West Palm Beach attorneys.
+If you have been arrested and charged with this crime in West Palm Beach, call us today to schedule a 5 minute free consultation with one of our West Palm Beach attorneys.
 Our attorneys focus on criminal cases and will be more than happy to answer any questions you might have about your case.
 During the consultation, our attorneys want to know what happened.
 It is important to tell us everything.
 We will create a defense strategy for your case.
 We will take depositions of everyone who was a witness.
 We can go all the way to trial, if needed.
 Call us today so we can start working to resolve your case.